 A randomized controlled trial (or randomized control trial; RCT) is a type of scientific (often medical) experiment that aims to reduce certain sources of bias when testing the effectiveness of new treatments; this is accomplished by randomly allocating subjects to two or more groups, treating them differently, and then comparing them with respect to a measured response.
 (Wikipedia)

-Unsure if your study is a RCT?
+Unsure if your study is an randomized trial (RT) or RCT?
 Look at the methods.
-If you use the phrase "subjects were randomly assigned to ..." then your study is a randomized trial.
+If you use the phrase "subjects were randomly assigned to..." then your study is a RT or RCT.
 Substituting the word "trial" with "experiment" does not exempt the trial from registration requirements.
-Any RCT is by definition an experiment.
+Any RT/RCT is by definition an experiment.
 And because you chose to publish your paper in a medical journal, any outcomes you are looking at are likely "health outcomes", even if they are indirect (e.g. behavior change or educational outcomes).

-In accordance with ICMJE recommendations (International Committee of Medical Journal Editors), Randomized Controlled Trials (RCTs) (but not other trial designs) must be prospectively registered (before the trial starts and subjects are enrolled) in a WHO accredited trial registry such as clinicaltrials.gov.
+In accordance with ICMJE recommendations (International Committee of Medical Journal Editors), RTs and RCTs (but not other trial designs) must be prospectively registered (before the trial starts and subjects are enrolled) in a WHO accredited trial registry such as clinicaltrials.gov.

 The ICMJE defines a clinical trial as any research project that prospectively assigns people or a group of people to an intervention, with or without concurrent comparison or control groups, to study the cause-and-effect relationship between a health-related intervention and a health outcome.
 Health-related interventions are those used to modify a biomedical or health-related outcome; examples include drugs, surgical procedures, devices, behavioural treatments, educational programs, dietary interventions, quality improvement interventions, and process-of-care changes.
 Health outcomes are any biomedical or health-related measures obtained in patients or participants, including pharmacokinetic measures and adverse events.
 (ICMJE)